DISCOUNTFREE DELIVERY FOR ORDERS OVER £100

 The Albarossa vine requires dry soils, preferably hills with calcareous soils, rich in microelements, and Albarossa wines are red wines with intense ruby red color, with a vinous nose with spicy and of red fruits like cherry notes.
 On the palate the wine is full, lively, suited to ageing and can produce great wines.

-Now that you know more about the Albarossa, taste the wines we stock
+Now that you know more about the Albarossa, these are the wines we stock